-Alkaline hydrolysis: A form of cremation by liquid, not fire.
-Bodies are stripped of flesh and only ash remains.
-Like a typical cremation, families can take the ash with them.
-Only 15 states have legalized this process.
+Alkaline hydrolysis: A form of cremation by liquid, instead of fire.
+Bodies are stripped of flesh leaving behind only ashes.
+Like a typical cremation, families can take the ashes with them.
+Currently, only 15 states have legalized this process.
 It costs about $2,000 to $4,000.

 Burial: The most traditional and expensive funeral.
 On average, burial now costs between $7,000 and $12,000.
 Because burial involves dangerous chemicals and high costs, more Americans have shifted away from this type of funeral.

 Cremation: A process of breaking down human remains to ash.
 It’s typically done by fire, but newer trends using water and chemicals have been popularized in recent years.
 Cremation is now the most popular funeral service in the United States because it’s a cheaper alternative to traditional burial.
 The average cost for cremation is just under $7,000.
 However, that number varies depending on the state and whether a family opts for other funeral home services.

 Durable power of attorney: Keeps someone on as power of attorney when they’re incapacitated.
 This is for someone who has potentially been hospitalized and has suffered brain damage or shouldn’t make financial decisions after.
 All power of attorney contracts are considered durable.

 Estate plan: This is an umbrella term for everything to control your debt after death.
 You can limit what your family owes when you die by planning today.
 In a nutshell, an estate plan is a legal instruction to divvy up your money and possessions after you die or become incapacitated.
 The term does encompass more.
 For parents, the estate plan outlines who will be the legal guardian of their children.